 Cockle hand-gathering in Morecambe Bay has been regulated by permits under various byelaws since 2003.
 The current byelaw - NWIFCA Byelaw 3 Permit to Fish for Cockles and Mussels (Annex 7) - was introduced in 2012 and succeeded in creating vastly improved management of what was sometimes described as an itinerant and unruly fishing community.
 Numbers of gatherers under these regulations have been greatly reduced.
-There are currently 75 permits issued for the whole NWIFCA District (22nd February 2016) with another maximum of 85 entitled to renew until 31st August 2016.
-Therefore a maximum of 160 people would prosecute this fishery if all renewed and all fished.
+There are currently 93 permits issued for the whole NWIFCA District, with 76 active since renewal on 1st September (10th October 2016).
+With ten new entrants off the waiting list a maximum of 103 permit holders would prosecute the fishery.